shadiakiki1986/IDES-Data-Preparation-Php/INSTALL.md

 * SSL certificate for your financial institution
 * Private and public keys used to get the SSL certificate
 * IRS public key from https://ides-support.com/Downloads/encryption-service_services_irs_gov.crt
+* php5, apache2, ...

 # Installation instructions
 * Clone the repository at https://github.com/shadiakiki1986/IDES-Data-Preparation-Php
 * Download the files indicated above in the Pre-Requisites section
 * Copy the file in etc/IDES-Data-Preparation-Php-sample.php to /etc/IDES-Data-Preparation-Php.php
 * Edit the paths /etc/IDES-Data-Preparation-Php.php to match with the installation/download locations
+* Publish the contents of var/www in apache2 by using the sample config file provided in etc/apache2/sites-available/IDES-Data-Preparation-Php-sample.conf
+** Refer to standard apache2 guides on publishing websites
+* Navigate in your browser to http://your-server/IDES-Data-Preparation-Php and get your data in html, xml, or zip format